Discount Dental Plans

 The Rate of Discount for Participating Dentists

 Price reductions for dental procedures vary by discount plan.
 Depending on the plan and the particular service, you may save 20 percent to 60 percent from the retail cost.
-Dental costs are normally paid at the time of service unless the patient has worked out a payment arrangement with the dentist.
+Dental costs are normally paid at the time of service unless the patient has worked our a payment arrangement with the dentist.

-It should be noted that PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging enrollees a percentage of the total cost of the service.
+It should be noted that dental PPO plans, which is the most common form of dental coverage, often determine their out-of-pocket costs by charging an enrollees a percentage of the total cost of the service.
 For minor services like a filling, the percentage may be low such as 20 percent.
 For a major service such as a crown, the charge may be 50 percent of the service cost or higher.

 The Difference between Discount Programs and Insurance